Postgraduate taught experience survey (PTES)

 - Skills development, including independent learning, research skills and career skills;

-- Motivation for taking the programme and information provided by the institution to help course choice;
+- Overall satisfaction and motivation for taking the programme and information provided by the institution to help course choice;